-Magnetic therapy is a popular therapy type, and it’s easy to see why – it’s low cost, easily available and can be integrated into most management regimes.
+Magnetic therapy for horses is a popular therapy type, and it’s easy to see why – it’s low cost, easily available and can be integrated into most management regimes.
 In addition to static magnetic therapy there’s Pulsed Electromagnetic Field Therapy (PEMF); still as easy to use, but works in a slightly different way.
 Here, Serena Hickson, Managing Director of FMBs Therapy Systems, talks to us about the differences and why we might want to use magnetic and PEMF therapy.

 Static magnetic therapy isn’t a new thing, it’s been used for thousands of years.
 Now, due to modern materials, magnets are smaller and stronger than ever.
 They can now be integrated into rugs, boots and other products without being clumpy or awkward.

 Magnetic therapy is natural and non-invasive.
 Magnets themselves don’t heal, but they help support the right environment for the body to heal itself.
 They work by supporting increased blood flow to the areas below them.
 The blood flow brings increased oxygen levels, helps remove waste products and supports a reduction in inflammation.

 Magnets work by supporting increased blood flow to the areas below them.
 The blood flow brings increased oxygen levels, helps remove waste products and supports a reduction in inflammation.

 Magnets are now integrated into a range of products – rugs are popular as they are positioned over key areas, but they can also be put into boots and wraps, or put into pads that are used on different areas of the body.
 They’re low cost, really easy to use, can be used each day or as-and-when required.